Prasanth-Kumar87/PharmRF/README.md

 # PharmRF
-PharmRF is a new scoring function to choose the best crystal structure for pharmacophore-based virtual screening.
+PharmRF is a new scoring function to choose the best crystal structures for pharmacophore-based virtual screening.

 About PharmRFscoring function